print-weilburg/mailbeez-documentation/pages/03.documentation/04.mailbeez/07.coupon_referral_honey/default.de.md

 **Coupon Template – Friends Coupon for sharing**
  Choose the coupon code template you have configured in the coupon system.
 This coupon will be used as template to generate a personalized, unique coupon.
 The coupon code must start with ‘*template\_*‘ e.g. ‘*template\_game*‘

-> When setting up the ReferralHoney refer a friend coupon template, please make sure to leave the usage field blank, or for example enter a number of at least 50.
-If we take this scenario as an example, the customer who receives the coupon to share with their friends is always marked as having used the coupon (so only their friends can use it), leaving 49 more uses available.
+>>>>> When setting up the ReferralHoney refer a friend coupon template, please make sure to leave the usage field blank, or for example enter a number of at least 50.
+If we take this scenario as an example, the customer who receives the coupon to share with their friends is always marked as having used the coupon (so only their friends can use it), leaving 49 more uses available.The number of usages per customer field should be set to 1 – the refer a friend coupon is automatically marked as used by the referring customer when it is sent, which makes sure the coupon is only used by newly referred customers and not the initial recipient.
->
-> The number of usages per customer field should be set to 1 – the refer a friend coupon is automatically marked as used by the referring customer when it is sent, which makes sure the coupon is only used by newly referred customers and not the initial recipient.

 **Share-Coupon: Expires after days** (same as in General Options)
  The number of days after which the share coupon expires – calculated from the sending point of time.